-5 Effective Rotator Cuff Exercises You Should Definitely Try
+5 Easy Rotator Cuff Exercises You Should Do To Prevent Injury

 The fact that the rotator cuff is a crucial part of our body is a given.
 In fact, the four muscles that make up the rotator cuff – the supraspinatus, infraspinatus, teres minor, and subscapularis - are key to the functioning of our shoulders.